-Because every course results in relative weights and achievement scores for the same set of program outcomes, the course statistics can be combined to provide a composite picture of the entire program, which can be then related to the CHE program objectives.
+Because every course results in relative weights and achievement scores for the same set of program outcomes, the course statistics can be combined to provide a composite picture of the entire program, which can be then related to the ENVE program objectives.
 The program as a whole is also assessed in terms of achieving program outcomes by conducting a survey of senior students during the senior design course.
 Several questions in this survey are directly related to program outcomes.

-This subsection discusses how each of the outcomes are addressed in the CHE undergraduate program.
+This subsection discusses how each of the outcomes are addressed in the ENVE undergraduate program.
 Table 5 summarizes the 2004-2005 academic year percent weighting for each outcome for each required course within the engineering program with the exception of CS 10 (unavailable).

-Figure 20 shows the relative distribution of outcome coverage for the overall CHE program for the 2004-2005 academic year.
-The relative outcome distribution is derived from the core curriculum classes for CHE majors including ENGR 118.
+Figure 20 shows the relative distribution of outcome coverage for the overall ENVE program for the 2004-2005 academic year.
+The relative outcome distribution is derived from the core curriculum classes for ENVE (all CHE, CEE and ENVE prefix courses plus ME 10 and ENGR 118).
 Each class is normalized by their total outcome score (sum of professor goals for all 11 outcomes) to ensure equivalent weighting of courses (to prevent courses with more course objectives being weighted unequally).
 The relative outcome score is then calculated by summing the normalized weightings for each course and dividing by the number of outcomes.
 This formula would result in a relative weighting score of 1.0 for all outcomes if they were covered identically.
-It was determined by the ABET Committee that the ideal relative outcome score for each outcome should be between 0.4 and 2.0, in order to be reasonably well represented.
-To simplify the departmental analyses, the following percentages with respect to outcome weightings do not reflect the technical electives that differentiate the bioengineering chemical and biochemical engineering options from one another.
+It was determined by the ABET committee that the ideal relative outcome score for each outcome should be between 0.4 and 2.0, in order to be reasonably well represented.
+To simplify the departmental analyses, the following percentages with respect to outcome weightings do not reflect the three technical electives that differentiate the air and water option from one another.
 Analysis with and without these three courses does not significantly impact on the overall weighting for each outcome.
-Very little programmatic variability in the percent weighting for outcomes was seen between 2004-2005 and 2005-2006 except for CEE158 and ENGR 118 (see notes for outcome 6 and 9 coverage below).
+Very little programmatic variability in the percent weighting for outcomes was seen between 2004-2005 and 2005-2006 except for CEE 158 and ENGR 118 (see notes for outcome 6 and 9 coverage below).